williamgilpin/dysts/README.md

 # thom

-Simulate more than one hundred chaotic dynamical systems.
+Simulate hundreds of chaotic dynamical systems.

-**If you know of any finite-dimensional systems that we should add, please feel free to submit an issue or pull request.
+**If you know of any systems that we should add, please feel free to submit an issue or pull request.
 Please provide a reference or code that contains all parameter values necessary to produce the claimed dynamics.**

 ## Implementation details

-The default integration step is stored in each model's `dt` field.
+The default integration step is stored in each continuous-time model's `dt` field.
 This integration timestep was chosen based on the highest significant frequency observed in the power spectrum, with significance being determined relative to [surrogate time series](https://en.wikipedia.org/wiki/Surrogate_data_testing).
 The `period` field contains the timescale associated with the dominant frequency in each system's power spectrum.

 ## To do